joshbrew/JS-Maze-Generator-with-A-Star-Solver/README.md

 # Maze generator and game template with A* solver

 Interactive maze generator with start/end goals, multiple players, an A* solver for pathfinding.
+Includes octagonal coordinates with a simple boolean, works in all maze solvers and the A* solver too.

 Maze examples:
 - Depth First Search